 Over the last 4 years this Administration has systematically undermined and abandoned our allies.
-And it has systematically shown weakness and appearement to our enemies, and the con-
+And it has systematically shown weakness and appeasement to our enemies, and the consequence has been disastrous.

 We have gone from 4 years ago, peace and prosperity to today, a situation with wars across the globe and every enemy of America stronger than they were when this Administration came into office.